canonical/chisel/docs/reference/cmd/info.md

 default output format is YAML.
 When multiple arguments are provided, the output is a list of YAML documents separated by a `---` line.

-Slice definitions are shown verbatim according to their definition in the selected release.
+Slice definitions are shown according to their definition in the selected release.
 For example, globs are not expanded.